 Corporate transparency is vital to ensure that details of multinationals’ activities, locations and payments to governments are public.
 That way citizens, journalists and civil society can ensure that corporations contribute to the societies where they operate and mitigate corruption and money laundering risks.

 Had real public country-by-country reporting been in place for EU companies’ operations abroad then these complex tax arrangements could have come to light in Heritage’s annual reports rather than through leaks.

 Unfortunately what the EU is proposing on corporate transparency just doesn’t make the cut.
-If the leaked draft legislation is adopted next Tuesday without amendments, then it will allow EU companies to continue using tax havens and shell companies without anyone knowing about it.
+If the leaked draft will be the Commission’s final legislative proposal next Tuesday, then it will allow EU companies to continue using tax havens and shell companies without anyone knowing about it.
 The draft proposal will allow companies to report all their financial data for operations outside the EU as one figure.
 Meaning we would not be able to see what an EU company such as Heritage is doing in Mauritius, Uganda or in the Panamas of the world making this legislation effectively pointless.

 The European Commission needs to take another look at its new rules.
 It must ensure that all EU multinationals are required to report on their profits and taxes for everywhere they operate.
 It must lower the €750 million threshold it has set so that companies like Heritage with a €432 million turnover would be covered.